HITsz-TMG/Hansel/NLPCC/README.md

 ### Data Splits

-- The training data for NLPCC 2023 is available [here](https://drive.google.com/drive/folders/1XdRLHDreTUGX4_BU9fFRiG_6dOBreJMl?usp=sharing), and also available in [the HuggingFace's datasets library :hugs:](https://huggingface.co/datasets/HIT-TMG/Hansel).
+- The training data is available [here](https://drive.google.com/drive/folders/1XdRLHDreTUGX4_BU9fFRiG_6dOBreJMl?usp=sharing), and also available in [the HuggingFace's datasets library :hugs:](https://huggingface.co/datasets/HIT-TMG/Hansel).
 The training data is derived from Wikipedia hyperlinks, and we hold out 1K full documents (9.7K mentions) as the validation set.
-- The test data for NLPCC 2023 is available [here](https://github.com/HITsz-TMG/Hansel/blob/main/NLPCC/hansel-nlpcc-eval.jsonl), consisting of a few-shot slice, a zero-shot slice and some adversarial examples for both slices.
+- The test data is available [here](https://github.com/HITsz-TMG/Hansel/blob/main/NLPCC/hansel-nlpcc-eval.jsonl), consisting of a few-shot slice, a zero-shot slice and some adversarial examples for both slices.

 **More resources**:
 We also release the knowledge base (i.e., Wikidata) and the alias table we use in our paper [here](https://drive.google.com/drive/folders/19u5L1eaG7fzRF1ujBsaof6wZjZdnFJSm?usp=sharing).